What Is Culturally Sensitive Family Therapy, And How Can I Find It?

 • Avoiding performative allyship, such as bringing up culture, race, identity, or religion when a client has not mentioned it or labeled it important to them solely to try to make them more comfortable based on their appearance

-To be respectful, clinicians can follow the American Psychological Association (APA) Code of Ethics and consider reading the APA’s guidelines on culturally sensitive care and inclusive language
+To be respectful, clinicians can follow the American Psychological Association (APA) Code of Ethics and consider reading the APA’s guidelines on culturally sensitive care and inclusive language.

-The benefit of finding culturally sensitive family therapy
+The benefits of culturally sensitive family therapy

 Families seeking culturally sensitive family therapy may find it beneficial to talk to a therapist who has educated themselves on working with diverse populations.
 Although therapists are often taught in school, internships, and work experiences that being open and accepting of multiple cultures is part of offering mental healthcare, not everyone may take the same steps toward frequent self-education, effort, and exploration.